nwtsai/LA_Skyscrapers/README.md

 # LA Skyscrapers

-Visualizing the Los Angeles skyline with WebGL.
+Visualizing the Los Angeles skyline over time with a 3D, dynamic bar graph using WebGL.
 The project can be found <a href="https://nwtsai.github.io/LA_Skyscrapers/">here</a>. <br />
 <br />
 # Data